chfi/purescript-genetics-browser/README.md

 A working demo of the genome browser can be found [here](https://chfi.github.io/genetics-browser-example/track/).

-You need npm, and the Purescript compiler and build tools.
+You need npm 5, as well as the Purescript compiler and build tools.
 The latter can be installed with npm:

 ```shell